appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ##### If you are a licensed customer, Appcircle server `zip` package (optional):

-- If you are a licensed customer and want to install or update the Appcircle server, the Appcircle server machine needs to access to this URL to download `Appcircle Server zip package`.
+- If you are a licensed customer and want to install or update the Appcircle server, the Appcircle server machine needs to access this URL to download the `Appcircle Server zip package`.

-- If you are a PoC user, Appcircle server machine don't need this access.
+- If you are a PoC user, the Appcircle server machine doesn't need this access.

-- If you want to download the `zip package` and copy it manually, then Appcircle server machine don't need this access.
+- If you want to download the `zip package` and copy it manually, then the Appcircle server machine doesn't need this access.

 ```access_list
 storage.googleapis.com/appcircle-dev-common/self-hosted
 ```

-##### If you don't have an image registry like `Harbor`, `Nexus` and want Appcircle server to access to the Appcircle image registry (optional):
+##### If you don't have an image registry like `Harbor`, `Nexus` and want the Appcircle server to access the Appcircle image registry (optional):

-- If you have your own image registry and want to mirror or proxy the Appcircle container images, then your Appcircle server doesn't need to access to the origin container image registry directly.
+- If you have your own image registry and want to mirror or proxy the Appcircle container images, then your Appcircle server doesn't need to access the origin container image registry directly.

-- If you don't have a image registry, the Appcircle server needs to access to this URL.
+- If you don't have an image registry, the Appcircle server needs to access this URL.

 ```access_list
 europe-west1-docker.pkg.dev/appcircle/docker-registry
 ```

-##### If you want to install Appcircle server with offline packages (optional):
+##### If you want to install the Appcircle server with offline packages (optional):

-- If you want to install Appcircle server without internet connection, a zip package should be downloaded and transferred to the Appcircle server machine.
+- If you want to install the Appcircle server without an internet connection, a zip package should be downloaded and transferred to the Appcircle server machine.

 - This zip package can be downloaded by another machine and transferred to the Appcircle server.
-If you plan to do that, the Appcircle server doesn't need to access to these URLs.
+If you plan to do that, the Appcircle server doesn't need to access these URLs.

 ```access_list
 storage.googleapis.com/appcircle-self-hosted